ideablock/beta-feedback/README.md

 1. [Navigate to the Issues tab above](https://github.com/emsheets/patentshell/issues)
 2. Click the "New Issue" button
+3. Sign up/Log In with GitHub (if necessary)
-3. Provide your feedback (Feel free to add screenshots!)
+4. Provide your feedback (Feel free to add screenshots!)
-4. Click the "Submit new issue" button
+5. Click the "Submit new issue" button
-5. Share IdeaBlock on your social media accounts! (optional)
+6. Share IdeaBlock on your social media accounts! (optional)

 ## Disclaimer